groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Database/DatabaseStructure/Index.rst

 Requirements for TYPO3 managed tables
 """""""""""""""""""""""""""""""""""""

-The database tables used by TYPO3 CMS can be divided in two rough categories: those that are used by the system and are invisible to the users and those that will be managed via the TYPO3 CMS backend.
+The database tables used by TYPO3 CMS can be divided into two rough categories: those that are used by the system and are invisible to the users and those that will be managed via the TYPO3 CMS backend.